jor-rainey/Portfolio_Projects/UK_Air_Travel_Project/Readme.md

 Consideration was given to the addition of regional airport groupings for the UK and other countries with many airports found within this data set.
-However, these are less intuative depending on the country and give an unecessary extra level of granularity that would be unused for most countries given the low amount of airports.
+However, these are less intuitive depending on the country and give an unnecessary extra level of granularity that would be unused for most countries given the low amount of airports.

 The other main stage in the data preparation was the changing of the punctuality data from percentages, as given by the CAA, to the count of flights.
-This reverted the aggregated data proveded by the CAA back to the raw data originally collected which is more prefereable to work with.
+This reverted the aggregated data provided by the CAA back to the raw data originally collected which is more preferable to work with.
 The percentages then became represented later on within Tableau using the punctuality pie charts.
-The process of changing this was achieved using simple Excel formuals as the total number of flights on each route was also given
+The process of changing this was achieved using simple Excel formulas as the total number of flights on each route was also given

 #### Flight Counts
 ![Percentage to Flight Count](https://github.com/jor-rainey/ImagesforReadMe/blob/main/Air%20Travel%20Project%20Screenshots/Percent%20to%20Flight%20Count.png)

-Another aspect of the reported data from the CAA was to include cancelled flights in the total number of flights on each route.
-I took the descision to remove these flights from the data as part of the cleaning process.
-This was due to the very few numbers of cancelled flights v actual flights and the fact that not ommiting these altered the punctuality percantages.
+Another aspect of the reported data from the CAA was to include canceled flights in the total number of flights on each route.
+I took the decision to remove these flights from the data as part of the cleaning process.
+This was due to the very few numbers of canceled flights v actual flights and the fact that not omitting these altered the punctuality percentages.

-The last section of data cleaned before the final visualisation was the average delays for routes, airports and airlines.
+The last section of data cleaned before the final visualization was the average delays for routes, airports and airlines.
 This was calculated for each of these categories using SUMIF functions weighting the average delays from the raw data with consideration to the number of flights.

 #### Average Airline Delay